mez0ru/RSS-Telegram-Bot/README.md

 ## Why did you rewrite it?
  while the original python bot satisfies my needs, using it on an underpowered cpu like my router didn't go well, it's slow and buggy. \
- I found Nim to be especially useful in this case, it's python done right imo. \
+ I find Nim to be especially useful in this case, it's python done right imo. \
  The performance uplift was such a surprise, worth it. \
  There's much to be done later, currently, it's for my personal use only.